Louise Waterman Wise: Life

 Wise was born on July 17, 1872 in New York City, New York, the daughter of German immigrants Julius Waterman and Justine Mayer.
 Her father was a craftsman who immigrated to America from Bayreuth in the 1840s and started a successful hoop-skirt factory.
 Her paternal uncle Sigmund Waterman was one of the first professors of German at Yale University.

 Wise was nicknamed "Quicksilver" as a child due to her high spirits.
 Although her parents belonged to Temple Emanu-El, they didn't stress Judaism and sent her to an Episcopal Sunday school.
 She attended the Comstock School, an elite finishing school at 32 West 40th Street, Manhattan, where she studied fine arts and gained fluency in French and German.

 Following her mother's unexpected death in 1890, she began reading literature from a wide variety of cultures, finding Ralph Waldo Emerson's writings on rebelling against tradition particularly appealing.
 She also met Felix Adler, founder of the Ethical Culture Society, during that time.
 With Adler's encouragement and despite her family's protests, she led art classes for the underprivileged and worked in the settlement houses of New York City's slums.
 She lived in Portland, Oregon, with her husband Stephen from 1900 to 1906, and while there she organized the Free Nurses Association, a social service agency.
 She returned to New York City with her family in 1907 and became a children's advocate.

 In 1909, Wise led a movement to provide better ventilation for poorly-designed classrooms in public school buildings.
 After learning by chance that there was no Jewish agency to help Jewish orphans to be adopted by Jewish families and the orphans were regularly sent to asylums, she founded the Child Adoption Committee of the Free Synagogue in 1916 and, with the help of Jewish physicians and nurses, worked to take the Jewish orphans away from the asylums and have them adopted by Jewish families.
+In 1946, her daughter Judge Justine Polier Wise, joined as President of its Board of Directors and renamed it Louise Wise Services in her mother's honor.

 She joined her husband in the 1919 Paris Peace Conference, where he was on a delegation to secure minority rights for Jews in Eastern Europe and sought international support for the creation of a Jewish state in Palestine, and while there she met Jewish representatives from all over Eastern Europe and heard their sufferings.
 The experience strengthened her Zionist sympathies, and four years later she visited Palestine and gave money and support for Henrietta Szold's work for children there.